Transoxiana: Religion

-Muslims had conquered Transoxiana by the 7-8th century.
+Muslims had conquered Transoxiana by the late 8th century.
 Multiple figures in the Muslim world had conquered these lands.
 Some include the Umayyad and Abbasid Arabs, who took over lands that are now Uzbekistan, Tajikistan, Kazakhstan, and Kyrgyzstan.

 Apart from a presence in Kushan Bactria, the Mīmāṃsā school of Hinduism, unlike Buddhism, seems to have made little inroads into Central Asia north of Bactria.
 Even when Brahmins are depicted in the art of Central Asia, this is within the setting of Buddhist art, where we can even observe a tendency to present such figures as caricatures, quite in line with the criticism of them in the Buddhist scriptures.

-Transoxania was a great center of Muslim civilization; it was the centre of the Timurid Empire and saw influential Muslim leaders like Oghuz Khan.
+Transoxania was a great center of Muslim civilization; it was the centre of the Timurid Empire and saw influential Muslim leaders like Timur the Lame and Abu'l Hasan İlig Khan.

+Oghuz Khan, a Turkish mythical figure which was later islamified was also rumored to have lived there.
 An excerpt from a dynastic history commissioned by Eltüzer Khan of Khwarazm: "Oghuz Khan, who could speak at the age of one and whose first word was "Allah."
 He rebelled against his father, eventually slaying him, before embarking on a series of conquests that brought Islam to all of "Transoxiana and Turkestan".